Mbed-TLS/mbedtls/SECURITY.md

 cost of protecting against timing attacks widely varies depending on the granularity of the measurements and the noise present.
 Therefore the protection in Mbed TLS and Mbed Crypto is limited.
-We are only aiming to provide protection against publicly documented attacks.
+We are only aiming to provide protection against publicly documented attacks, and this protection is not currently complete.

-**Warning!** Block ciphers constitute an exception from this protection.
+**Warning!** Block ciphers do not yet achieve full protection.
 For details and workarounds see the section below.

 #### Block Ciphers

-Currently there are 4 block ciphers in Mbed TLS: AES, CAMELLIA, ARIA and DES.
+Currently there are four block ciphers in Mbed TLS: AES, CAMELLIA, ARIA and DES.
 The Mbed TLS implementation uses lookup tables, which are vulnerable to timing attacks.